stanmots/RxDiffUtil/README.md

 diffResult.dispatchUpdatesTo(adapter);
 ```

-It seems that `DiffUtil` completely solves the problem of the efficient adpater updating.
+It seems that `DiffUtil` completely solves the problem of the efficient adapter updating.
 But, there is one catch.
 This helpful utility still involves some boilerplate code:

-* Firstly, we msut implement a class that implements the `DiffUtil.Callback` required methods.
+* Firstly, we must implement a class that implements the `DiffUtil.Callback` required methods.
 And if we have multiple recycler views this step should be repeated.

 * As stated in the documentation: